RVCE-DrSSN/tt_um_4Bit_SAR_ADC/docs/info.md

 ## Credits :
  We sincerely acknowledge the Center of Excellence in Integrated Circuits and Systems(CoE-ICAS) and the Department of Electronics and Communication Engineering, RV College of Engineering, Bengaluru, for their invaluable support in providing us with their knowledge and training.

- We extend our special gratitude to Dr. M Uttara Kumari (Dean-Research and Development), Dr. Ravish Aradhya H V (HoD, ECE), Dr. K S Geetha (Vice Principal), Dr. K N Subramanya (Principal) and Rashtreeya Sikshana Samithi Trust for their constant support and encouragement, which enabled us to design a tapeout for Tiny Tapout 10.
+ We extend our special gratitude to Dr. M Uttara Kumari (Dean of Research and Development), Dr. Ravish Aradhya H V (HoD, ECE), Dr. K S Geetha (Vice Principal), Dr. K N Subramanya (Principal) and Rashtreeya Sikshana Samithi Trust for their constant support and encouragement, which enabled us to design a tapeout for Tiny Tapout 10.

 ## Description